-BARROW COUNTY, Ga. — A grand jury indicted the father and son connected to the Apalachee High School shooting.
+BARROW COUNTY, Ga. — A Grand Jury indicted the father and son arrested in connection to the Apalachee High School shooting last month.

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]